How to Connect to PostgreSQL Database Clusters

 doctl databases connection f81d4fae-7dec-11d0-a765-00a0c91e6bf6

-Retrieve Database Connection Details Using the API
+Retrieve Database Connection Details via API

 This API call retrieves the information about your database, including its connection details.
 The connection details are located in the returned connection JSON object.